The Hush

 The Hush is the fifth album by Scottish rock band Texas.
-Released in May 1999, the album debuted at number one in the United Kingdom and spent a total of 43 weeks on the UK Albums Chart.
+Released in May 1999 as the follow up to their previous studio album released in 1997, the album went onto achieve similar international success than that of its predecessor.
+It debuted at number one in Scotland and the United Kingdom and spent a total of 43 weeks on the UK Album Chart.
 It has been certified triple platinum by the British Phonographic Industry.
+It performed strongly in a number of continental European album charts, reaching the top ten in France, Germany, Switzerland and Sweden.